 to).
 Many have audio recordings of lectures and viewable PDFs of slides.
-Summer courses I teach in regularly.
+Summer courses I teach in, or have taught in, regularly.
 (Lecture projections and audio recordings are available for some of these).:

 - Courses I teach at the University of Washington

 - Summer Institute in Statistical Genetics (in Seattle), module on Molecular